Climate Corps China Program

-EDF has worked in China for +25 years to help curb greenhouse gas emissions and improve air quality.
-In collaboration with the Chinese government, industries, academic institutes, and individuals, our work focuses on three major initiatives: establishing an effective national carbon market that includes a rigorous cap on carbon emissions, accelerating cleaner energy alternatives to coal and slowing the growth of energy demand by greening the supply chain and promoting demand-side management.
+EDF has worked in China for over 30 years to help curb greenhouse gas emissions and improve air quality.
+In collaboration with the Chinese government, industries, academic institutes, and individuals, our work focuses on three major initiatives: establishing an effective national carbon market, accelerating cleaner energy alternatives to coal and slowing the growth of energy demand by greening the supply chain and promoting demand-side management.

 What is Climate Corps?

 Climate Corps is an innovative fellowship program that trains talented and passionate graduate students and pairs them with companies and public institutions determined to meet their climate and energy goals.
 Climate Corps fellows spend a summer designing tools and providing recommendations to accomplish emission reduction goals by reducing energy consumption, procuring renewable energy, electrifying fleets, and engaging suppliers on emissions reduction strategies.
 Climate Corps is the go-to resource for meeting sustainability goals while also launching the careers of the climate leaders of tomorrow.

 We have trained and placed over 1,500 Climate Corps fellows from top universities with more than 600 organizations across three of the countries that matter most to solving the climate crisis – the U.S., China, and India – where they have recommended strategies to avoid 2.2 million metric tons of greenhouse gas emissions and identified energy savings worth more than $1.6 billion.

 Expanding Climate Corps to China